Cassius

 Than ever you loved me.

-The speech is the emotional centre of the scene and one of the most extreme bursts of feeling in any Shakespearean tragedy.
-Cassius offers Brutus his dagger and his bared chest, demands that Brutus stab him as he stabbed Caesar, and accuses his friend of having loved Caesar — even at his worst — more than he has ever loved Cassius.
-The accusation is devastating because it is partly true.
-Brutus's relationship with Caesar, the play has hinted throughout, was one of complicated reverence; his relationship with Cassius is something more fraternal but less intimate.
-The speech is also pure Cassius: his rage and his remorse are inseparable, and his way of repairing the breach is to make himself the wronged party in the most theatrical possible terms.
-Within a hundred lines, the two men are reconciled and drinking wine together, Brutus has revealed that Portia is dead, and Cassius — hearing the news — utters the line Hazlitt singled out: "How 'scaped I killing when I crossed you so?"
-The speech is a measure of the friendship's whole register: extreme, fragile, and finally inseparable.
+This is the emotional centre of the scene and one of the most extreme bursts of feeling anywhere in the tragedies.
+Cassius bares his chest, hands Brutus his dagger, dares him to strike as he struck Caesar, and accuses him of having loved Caesar – even at his worst – more than he has ever loved Cassius.
+The charge stings because it is partly true: the play has hinted all along that Brutus's bond with Caesar was one of complicated reverence, while his bond with Cassius is warmer but less deep.
+And the whole speech is pure Cassius – his rage and his remorse are inseparable, and his way of mending the breach is to cast himself as the wronged party in the most theatrical terms available.
+Within a hundred lines the two are reconciled and drinking together, Brutus reveals that Portia is dead, and Cassius, stunned, asks how he ever escaped being killed for crossing such a man.
+The friendship is extreme, fragile, and finally unbreakable.

 The Death by Symmetry

-Act 5, Scene 3 finds Cassius on a hill above the field at Philippi, his eyesight failing, watching what he believes — wrongly — to be the capture of his friend Titinius.
-The mistake is the play's last and most painful demonstration of how badly the conspiracy reads its own situation.
+A5S3 finds Cassius on a hill above Philippi, his eyesight failing, watching what he wrongly takes to be the capture of his friend Titinius.
+It is the conspiracy's last and most painful failure to read its own situation.
 Cassius does not wait for confirmation.
-He calls his slave Pindarus and reminds him of an oath sworn long ago.
+He calls his slave Pindarus and holds him to an oath sworn long ago.

 Original